Categories

 Step-By-Step Guide To Obtaining The Cat C+E Licence

-- Obtain forms D2 and D4 (available from the DVLA forms page; scroll down to near the bottom of the page).
+- Obtain forms D2 and D4 (available from the DVLA forms page - scroll down near the bottom).

-- Have a medical exam completed by your GP (or we can arrange a medical for you).
+- Have a medical exam completed by your GP, or we can arrange this for you.
 They will fill out the D4 form.

 - Complete the D2 form yourself.